- Who we are

 Executive team meeting minutes are available online.

-As Acting Chief Executive, Clem has overall responsibility for The National Archives' future direction as well as current performance, and is accountable to ministers for both.
-In his role as Director of Finance and Corporate Services he is primarily responsible for managing The National Archives' finances and liaising with HM Treasury.
+As Director of Finance and Corporate Services, Clem is primarily responsible for managing The National Archives' finances and liaising with HM Treasury.
 In addition, his directorate includes corporate planning, risk management, estates and facilities, on site security, procurement and strategic project management support.

 A chartered management accountant, Clem has broad commercial and public sector experience.
 His most recent roles as Director of Finance have been within higher education and health, where his main focus was on transition management, strategic planning, corporate governance, performance management and the development of effective funding and resource allocation models.